JamieBeverley/me/_ramblings/ForecastingModels.md

 ---
-layout: page
+layout: post
 title: 'An Abstraction for Models that Forecast Wait Times'
+toc: true
 order: 4
 ---